xudd/xudd/docs/source/intro.rst

 easy to read and follow.

-So XUDD is reborn: instead the eXtensible User Dungeon Design, XUDD is reborn as something more interesting and evil: the eXtra Universal Destruction Deity.
+So XUDD is reborn: instead the eXtensible User Dungeon Design, XUDD is reborn as something more interesting (and maybe evil): the eXtra Universal Destruction Deity.
 The cult of XUDD invokes old, chaotic deities of the actor model.
 The world shall be destroyed, and through the chaos, reborn into something cleaner.
 You too shall join us.
 The Hives of XUDD arise, and all shall be filed within them, actors upon the stage of the world as we all are.
 Accept your fate.

 Submit, or be destroyed.
 Welcome to the cult of XUDD.